okrad/oauth2_client_test/README.md

 ## Getting Started

+Clone the repo, then register your application on the provider you are going to test on.
+For the sake of simplicity you can use _mytestapp://oauth2redirect_ as the redirect uri in the application registration form.
+In this case you won't need to change anything.

+If you want to use your own redirect uri instead, you *must* modify the _AndroidManifest.xml_ file changing the _android:scheme_ attribute to the custom scheme of your redirect url.
+Then you must change the _main.dart_ file, updating the two variables _redirectUri_ and _customUriScheme_ with the corresponding values.

+For example, if your redirect url is "my.custom.app://redirect", the _android:scheme_ attribute and the _customUriScheme_ variable will be "my.custom.app", whilde the _redirectUri_ variable will be "my.custom.app://redirect".

-Clone the repo, then run on an emulator or an actual device.
-Register an application on GitHub, then fill the TextFields with your application's client id, client secret and required scopes.
+Run the app on an emulator or an actual device.
+Select the client type, then fill the TextFields with your application's client id, client secret and required scopes.
 Finally press the "Authorize" button.
+You should be redirected to the server authorization page.
+Once authorization is granted, you should be redirected back to the app and see the generated Access Token in the corresponding field.